From the Categories to the Metaphysics

-Aristotle understands the terms in this sentence ('Socrates' and 'pale') introduce a particular object and a particular property respectively.
-If the sentence is true, then reality is a certain way.
-According to Aristotle's ontology, reality is such that the particular object 'Socrates' contains the particular property that the term 'pale' signifies.
+Aristotle understands the terms in this sentence ('Socrates' and 'pale') to introduce a particular object and a particular property respectively.
+If the sentence is true, then the particular object 'Socrates' contains the particular property that the term 'pale' signifies.

 Socrates is one thing, not a heap of things.
-The philosophical problem is to explain this oneness and unity.
+The philosophical problem is to explain this oneness.

-In the Metaphysics, Aristotle seems to change his mind.
-He seems to think that general objects are no longer part of the ontology.
-This forces him to think again about the individuality of the objects he identifies as primary substances in the Categories.
+In the Metaphysics, Aristotle comes to think that general objects do not exist.
+This forces him to think again about the individuality of the objects he identifies as primary substances.
 Since there are no general objects, individuals cannot be the atomic parts of general objects.

-Just why Aristotle changes his mind from the Categories to the Metaphysics is hard to know, but he may have come to think that the "this or that man" (which he cites as an example of a primary substance in the Categories) cannot be a primary substance because there is no clear account of how "this or that man" is more basic than the general object man.
+Aristotle does not explain why he returns to the question of substance, but he may have come to think that "this or that man" cannot be a primary substance because there is no account of how "this or that man" underlies its properties and thus makes them properties of one object.

-This problem, it seems, is why Aristotle returns in the Metaphysics to the question of what is substance most of all.
-How Aristotle answers this question remains a matter of intense scholarly debate, but he seems to argue that forms are substances and that the "this or that man" and "this or that horse" are not a primary substances because these objects are forms in matter.
+This problem, it seems, is why Aristotle decides to abandon his position in the Categories and take up to the question of substance again in the Metaphysics.
+How he answers this question remains a matter of debate, but he seems to argue that forms are substances and that "this or that man" and "this or that horse" are not primary substances because these objects are not forms.

 Forms are Substances